Returning Australian products

-The department understands that consignments of exported Australian product may have to be returned at short notice.
-To expedite the permit issuing process, applications for import permits for returning Australian products must be accompanied by the following information:
+The department understands that products that have been exported from Australia may have to be returned at short notice.
+To expedite the assessment process, applications for an import permit for returning Australian products must be accompanied by the following information:

 The department’s export health certificate

-- A copy of the Export certificate issued by the Department of Agriculture and Water Resources for the specific consignment.
+- A copy of the export certificate issued by the Department of Agriculture, Water and the Environment for the specific consignment.

-- Bill of Lading for outgoing and return journey.
+- Bills of Lading for outgoing and return journey.

 The form in which the product is returning